shubhaankargupta/Detectron/README.md

 ## Introduction

-The goal of Detectron is to provide a high-quality, high-performance codebase for object detection *research*.
+The Detectron's goal is to provide a high-quality, high-performance codebase for object detection *research*.
 It is designed to be flexible in order to support rapid implementation and evaluation of novel research.
 Detectron includes implementations of the following object detection algorithms: